C++ Core Guidelines: Rules about Exception Handling

 E.16: Destructors, deallocation, and swap must never fail

 This rule is quite obvious.
-Destructors and deallocations should never throw because their no reliable way to handle an exception during the destruction of an object.
+Destructors and deallocations should never throw because their any reliable way to handle an exception during the destruction of an object.

-swap is often used as a basic building block for implementing copy and move semantic for a type.
-If an exception happens during swap you are, therefore, left with a non-initialised or not fully initialised object.
+swap is often used as a basic building block for implementing copy and move semantics for a type.
+If an exception happens during swap, you are left with a non-initialized or not fully initialized object.
 Read more about the noexcept swap here: C++ Core Guidelines: Comparison, Swap, and Hash.

-The next two rules to the adequate usage of try and except are quite similar.
+The following two rules for the adequate usage of try and except are pretty similar.

 E.17: Don’t try to catch every exception in every function and E.18: Minimize the use of explicit try/catch

-From the control-flow perspective, try/catch has a lot in common with the goto statement.
+From the control-flow perspective, try/catch has much in common with the goto statement.
 This means if an exception is thrown, the control flow directly jumps to the exception handler which is maybe in a totally different function of even sub-system.
-In the end, you may get spaghetti code; meaning code that has difficult to predict and to maintain control flow.
+In the end, you may get spaghetti code; meaning code that has difficult to predict and maintain control flow.

 In the end, we are back to rule E.1: Develop an error-handling strategy early in a design.

 Now, the question is: How should you structure your exception handling?
 I think you should ask yourself the question: Is it possible to handle the exception locally?
 If yes, do it.
-If no, let the exception propagate until you can sufficiently handle it.
+If not, let the exception propagate until you can sufficiently handle it.
 Often sub-system boundaries are the appropriate place to handle exceptions because you want to protect the client of the sub-system from arbitrary exceptions.
-At the boundary level, you have the interface consisting of the regularly and irregularly control flow.
+At the boundary level, you have the regular and irregularly control flow interface.
 Regular communication is the functional aspect of the interface or what the system should do.
-The irregular communication stands for the non-functional aspects or how the system should perform.
+Irregular communication stands for the non-functional aspects or how the system should perform.
 A big part of the non-functional aspects is the exception-handling and, therefore, the right place to handle the propagated exceptions.

 What's next?